Adding an event to the calendar on lu.se

 The calendar on lu.se shows activities from the whole University which are intended for external visitors, such as the general public and schools.

-Is your division, department or equivalent planning a popular science event – a lecture, debate or some other event which is intended for the general public, for schools or other groups outside the University?
+Is your department planning a popular science event – a lecture, debate or some other event which is intended for the general public?
 Do enter the event in Lund University’s general calendar, which is displayed on lu.se/events

 Adding an event to several different calendars

 Most faculties/equivalent also have their own local calendars.
 The calendar sharing service is there to make it easier for those who want to easily publish an event in several calendars at the same time.

 The additional calendars you can share your event to when you are logged in to the calendar sharing service, depends partly on where in the organisation you work, and partly on whether you have received extended authorisations from a calendar administrator.

 Contact your nearest web editor if you have questions about the website at your particular workplace.